AlMon/Book-Notes/The Pragmatic Programmer/Chapter 4 - Pragmatic Paranoia/Readme.md

-# Chapter IV - Pragmatic Paranoia:
+# Chapter 4 - Pragmatic Paranoia:

 - You can't write perfect software and that shouldn't hurt, it doesn't exist.
 - Build in defenses against your own mistakes.